How to restore a ring finger after a compound fracture. Developing fingers after a fracture

 When a finger is broken, there is no specific position in which it is recommended to hold it.
 The main rule in this case is to ensure the immobility of the broken finger in the position in which it is in a relaxed state.
 As a rule, if the finger does not change its position, then the pain in it remains at an average level, that is, relatively tolerable.

-Is it necessary to give pain medication?
+Is it necessary to give painkillers?

 • ibufen;